Nic13Gamer/keyforge-examples/examples/electron-app/README.md

 # Electron Application

-Simple Electron app, protected with licenses by [Keyforge](https://keyforge.dev).
+Simple desktop app built with Electron, protected with licenses by [Keyforge](https://keyforge.dev).
 No backend is required, licenses are validated and activated using the Keyforge public REST API.

-**This example requires an internet connection to validate and activate licenses.
-It does not work offline.**
+**This example requires an internet connection on startup to validate and activate licenses.**

 ## How to use